biocore/DEICODE/README.md

 #### Why would you use PCA in 16S analysis

-* Dimentionality Reduction and visualization in 3D
+* Dimensionality Reduction and visualization in 3D

-16S rRNA analysis begins by processing raw seaquencing reads into a matrix called and OTU table that is high dimentional and by using PCA the data can be visaluzed in 3 dimentions or less.
+16S rRNA analysis begins by processing raw sequencing reads into a matrix called and OTU table that is high dimensional and by using PCA the data can be visualized in 3 dimensions or less.

 * Extract what bacteria are cauing variance between samples directly from PCA visualization

-From PCA graphs you can view which bacteria are contributing most to the chnages along an axis in your graph.
+From PCA graphs you can view which bacteria are contributing most to the changes along an axis in your graph.
 This means unlike the conventional PCoA, in PCA your axis has meaning!

 * Support vector machines (SVMs) can be used to quickly determine the best column from metadata (i.e pH from map.txt)

-If you can perfrom PCA is can be used as input for SVMs, a very poerful tool as metadata continues to grow in size.
+If you can perform PCA is can be used as input for SVMs, a very powerful tool as metadata continues to grow in size.

 #### Why has no one used this before?

 ##### There are lots of reasons (more than what is listed)

 * OTU tables consist of m rows of OTUs each representing a potential microbe and n columns of samples where m is much greater than n.
-* OTU tables are very sparse, meaning they contain alot of zeros
+* OTU tables are very sparse, meaning they contain a lot of zeros
 * Compositionality sum constraints skew variance-covariance measurements preventing the use of multivariate analysis that rely on multivariate normality.

-#### The Solution Convex Optomized Decomposition!
+#### The Solution Convex Optimized Decomposition!

-By using the l1 and nuclear norm we can decompose the matrix into its low-rank and sparse compoenents and then use the low-rank matrix for PCA.
-This is simillar to reucing noise in an image, allowing you to see the trends.
+By using the l1 and nuclear norm we can decompose the matrix into its low-rank and sparse components and then use the low-rank matrix for PCA.
+This is similar to reducing noise in an image, allowing you to see the trends.

 i.e.